 1. He was fond of teaching functional mathematics.

-2. Since school days he was fond of solving difficult mathematic problems and used to excel even his seniors in this subject.
+2. Since school days, he was fond of solving difficult mathematical problems and used to excel even his seniors in this subject.

-4. During his years at University of California he was humiliated and ill-treated for being an outsider and it was rumoured that his work was published under the name of other scientists.
+4. During his years at the University of California, he was humiliated and ill-treated for being an outsider, and it was rumoured that his work was published under the names of other scientists.

-5. After completing his research works he worked in space theory at NASA before returning to his hometown after studies in 1974.
-Same year he got married.
+5. After completing his research work, he worked in space theory at NASA before returning to his hometown after his studies in 1974.
+In the same year, he got married.

-6. His wife left him a couple of years after marriage in 1976 following his first schizophrenia attack.
+6. His wife left him a couple of years after their marriage in 1976, following his first schizophrenia attack.
 He lived with his mother later, who took care of him in his diseased stage.

-7. It’s said that he suffered from ill health while at US, and that was the reason why he couldn’t work on proving Einstein’s equation wrong, before returning to India.
+7. It’s said that he suffered from ill health while in the US, and that was the reason why he couldn’t work on proving Einstein’s equation wrong before returning to India.

-8. There is an organization running in his name at Kankarbagh.
-A few years ago in 2004, when he attended a function there on the occasion of release of his biography, accompanied by his mother, he looked amazed and detached while facing the crowd.
+8. There is an organisation running in his name at Kankarbagh.
+A few years ago, in 2004, when he attended a function there on the occasion of the release of his biography, accompanied by his mother, he looked amazed and detached while facing the crowd.

 9. Even when he became mentally challenged, his love towards mathematics was well visible.
 Though he had forgotten the whole world, he never forgot his mathematics books and diary filled with his theories wherever he goes, or attend a function.